Utah Administrative Code

 (e) number of covered lives, include insured, spouse and dependents, under small employer health benefit plans;

-(f) number of COBRA or state extension policies and the number of covered lives for each;
+(f) number of COBRA or Utah mini-COBRA policies and the number of covered lives for each;

-(p) loss ratios for each form issued in Utah and the methodology by which the loss ratio was calculated, including a description of all assumptions made;
+(m) loss ratios for each form issued in Utah calculated in compliance with PPACA standards, including a description of all assumptions made;

 (3) If both the written notice and a complete plan of orderly withdrawal are not received, the partial submission will be returned and not considered to have been received by the department.